Network-Sec/M_GetModuleHandleA/README.md

 This is an *Informational Article* in the area of Security Research, intended as baseline- and study guideline, and not a finished product.
 You are free to use the information to create your own version, but:

 *"Please, **do not use our code as-is** in production, your own RedTeam or Pentesting activity, CTFs or malicious activity."*

-We spend a lot of time on creating things like this, with the intention to use the code for our own, legal RedTeam activities, and to share the information with the community.
-Would be great, if it still works when we use it **for the first time** and not instantly be flagged.

-For the very least, **add some obfuscation**, other instructions, not just NOPs!
+For the very least, **add some obfuscation**, other instructions that actively do things and won't be optimized away, not just changing 2 register names and adding a bunch of NOPs.

-If your skill level doesn't allow for that - maybe you shouldn't do these things in the first place and consider methods you understand instead.
-Like, riding your tricycle, or playing hide & seek.

-Thank you.

 ## Threat Information Block
 and special registers.